Article

 Non-taxpayers can benefit too

-It is also possible for non-taxpayers to benefit from pension tax relief.
-In the 2024/25 tax year, individuals under age 75 can contribute up to £2,880 to a pension and receive a further £720, resulting in an overall contribution of £3,600.
+It is also possible for non-taxpayers to benefit from a certain amount of tax relief.
+In the 2025/26 tax year, individuals under age 75 can contribute up to £2,880 to a pension and receive a further £720, resulting in an overall contribution of £3,600.
 In addition to upfront tax relief, money in a pension is free from capital gains tax and any income tax.

 Is a pension better than an ISA?